soundpress/RulesOfNYC/docs/c07/index.rst

       (iii) in the opinion of the Department, the sponsor failed to adequately clean an area used by the sponsor for any street event held in the city during any previous year(s).

-(b) The sponsor shall remit to the Department a cashier's check or certified check for the required deposit, as determined by the Department in accordance with § 14-03 of this chapter, payable to the "Department of Sanitation Special Events Fund."
+(b) The sponsor shall remit to the Department a cashier's check or certified check for the required deposit, as determined by the Department in accordance with 16 RCNY § 14-03, payable to the "Department of Sanitation Special Events Fund."
 Such deposit check shall display the name of the sponsor and the application/permit number of the event.
 The sponsor shall mail the deposit check to:    Deputy Commissioner for Administration    Department of Sanitation    125 Worth Street – Room 702    New York, NY 10013

 Failure to make the required deposit payment to the Department within the specified time period shall result in the denial of the sponsor's application for a street permit.